Parrot intelligence – proofs with videos

 All the studies and results accessible to the public about animal intelligence in the whole world are based on very few experiments on famous animals during the period of the last hundred years.
 They are generally documentaries filmed in laboratories, of which nobody knows with what effort and under which circumstances they were produced.
 Sometimes there exist even only descriptions or photographs.
 “Regularly I receive requests for demonstrations, TV-shows and reports” tells Mark Steiger.
 “The public, the scientists and TV-producers know the lack of strong evidence for animal intelligence and consequently contact me therefore .
 My parrots show live and really the performances that I announce - without exaggeration or understatement!”

 Parrots recognize colours, shapes and numbers up to six.
-They understand certain mechanisms; they memorize colours of objects and they act logically (correction of errors) - what Mark Steiger shows in its presentations.
+They understand mechanical processes, they memorize colours of objects, they act logically (correction of errors, sequential problem solving) and they use tools - all this is demonstrated in Mark Steiger shows.

-“I am convinced that we could obtain even better results with longer exercise.
-For example in the number test it would probably be possible to go up to seven or eight points instead of limiting at six” says Mark Steiger”.
-“However it is more important to constantly consider the well-being of the animals.
-It would be at the same time a clear proof of ignorance and human stupidity to let parrots suffer just to prove their intelligence with records".
+“I am convinced that we could obtain even better results with longer practice.
+E.g. in the number test it would probably be possible to go up to seven or eight points instead of limiting at six” says Mark Steiger.
+“However it is more important to constantly consider the well-being of the parrots.
+It would be a clear proof of ignorance and human stupidity to let animals suffer just to prove their intelligence with records".

 The speaking of parrots has nothing (or very few) to do with intelligence.
 It is however fascinating for the spectator and helps for the realisation of certain tests (e.g. number test; an exact explanation you will find under “recognizing numbers”).